Block Strings

 content line 2

-The header consists of:
+The header consists of, in this fixed order:

 - Style indicator (required):

-|for literal style,>for folded style. - Chomping indicator (optional):
+|for literal style,>for folded style. - Indentation indicator (optional): a single digit

 +(keep),-(strip), or omitted (clip).